-The Contractor shall report all accidents and dangerous occurrences to the Project Manager.
-The Contractor shall prepare a report on each accident or dangerous occurrence and a copy of the report, together with witness statements and any other relevant information, shall be submitted to the Project Manager.
+A copy of the report shall be submitted to the Project Manager within 24 hours for serious incidents and within 48 hours for minor incidents.

 A reportable accident or dangerous occurrence shall include any accident to any person on site requiring medical attention or resulting in the loss of working hours or any incident that resulted, or could have resulted, in injury, damage or a danger to the Works, persons, property or the environment.

-In the event of an accident or dangerous occurrence, the Contractor shall be responsible for completing all statutory notifications and reports.
-Copies of all statutory notifications and reports shall be passed to the Project Manager.
+In the event of an accident or dangerous occurrence, the Contractor shall be responsible for completing all statutory notifications and reports in accordance with DOSH, and other relevant legal requirements and copies of all statutory notifications, investigation reports, and any regulatory correspondence shall be submitted to the Project Manager for compliance monitoring.